Savecoders/UrlShortReact/.github/README.md

 ## Getting Started

-To get started with development, you'll need to clone the repository and install the dependencies in both the frontenddirectories.
+To get started with development, you'll need to clone the repository and install the dependencies in both the frontend directories.

 ## Client